-- There has been a significant increase in the number of women entering the profession and there are now more female practising veterinary surgeons than male (Royal College of Veterinary Surgeons, 2014).
+- There has been a significant increase in the number of women entering the profession and there are now more female practising veterinary surgeons than male.

-A degree in veterinary science/medicine and registration as a member of the Royal College of Veterinary Surgeons (RCVS) is required to practise as a vet.
+A degree in veterinary science or medicine and registration as a member of the Royal College of Veterinary Surgeons (RCVS) is required to practise as a vet.